 Unlike Adrienne, Janice's doctor advocated for her health from the beginning.
 She brought up the issue with her gynecologist, who could tell something wasn't right, but only went forward with further tests as a precautionary measure.
 So Janice went to a breast specialist and had a biopsy, something that, for many girls, takes weeks or even months to convince doctors to do.

 After graduation in May 2008, she started a full-time job the following month while undergoing chemo at the same time.
 She was admitted into the graduate program for civil engineering at Georgia Tech, but chose to defer until the spring, knowing that she needed to undergo surgery and that the recovery time would interfere with school.
 Though chemo was finished by the time Janice started grad school, she still faced 12 months of hormone treatment, which, she says, definitely had an impact on her studies.
 “Professors don't always understand that you're having one of those days where cancer is getting you down,” she says.
-Still, she's working hard and plans to graduate this December.

 Treatment had a clear impact on Janice's social life, too.
 Often, she felt stuck between adulthood and being a kid again.
 “I was doing the big kid thing, but being taken care of by my parents and being babied,” she says.
 “I wanted to live my life and have a good time and go out, but I couldn't.”
 Fortunately, her school friends were completely supportive and willing to go through the process with her, even offering homework help when chemo left her brain less than focused.